Plasma Skin Resurfacing

 Fractional-based skin resurfacing is the modern skin resurfacing method that involves creating a pattern of microscopic injuries to a fraction of the skin.
 This stimulates a natural wound-healing response exciting the skin to repair itself.
 The type of injury can vary depending on the type of fractional-based skin resurfacing technology used.

-If you are interested in Plasma Skin Resurfacing or have QUESTIONS, Please, contact White Pearl Medical Spa in Des Plaines, IL.
+If you are interested in Plasma Skin Resurfacing in Des Plaines & Chicago or have QUESTIONS, Please, contact White Pearl Medical Spa.

 Why Opus Plasma™?

 Opus Plasma builds upon the popular and widely accepted science of fractional skin resurfacing and advances this field forward with an option that improves the patient experience using a novel, new energy source – Plasma.
 With Opus Plasma you can enjoy fractional skin resurfacing results with much less downtime than traditional methods such as the CO2 laser, Fraxel, and microneedling.

 Opus Plasma is also the first fractional skin resurfacing method that can work effectively with darker skin types.
 The technology used does not have the same limitations of traditional laser resurfacing, which means the whole range of skin tones can be treated!

 What Areas Can Be Treated With Opus?

 Opus is effective on all areas of the face, as well as neck, breast, stretch marks, decolletage, hands, scars and skin defects.

 What Should I Expect?